drewProgram/cherno-openGL/readme.md

 Enable the generic vertex attribute array specified by `index`.
 It uses currently bound vertex array object for the operation.

 ### void glVertexAttribPointer(GLuint index, GLint size, GLenum type, GLboolean normalized, GLsizei stride, const GLvoid* pointer)
+#### Parameters
 - `index`: Specifies the index of the generic vertex attribute to be modified.
 - `size`:  How much indexes each vertex has.
 - `type`: Specifies the data type of each components in the array.
 - `stride`: Specifies the offset of each vertex. (vertex 1 starts at 0 bytes, vertex 2 starts at 4 bytes...).
 - `pointer`: pointer to an offset of positions inside the vertex (when starts the position, when the texture starts...).

+#### Description
+Specify the location and data format of the array of generic vertex attributes at index `index` to use when rendering. `size` specifies the number of components per attribute and must be 1, 2, 3, 4 or *GL_BGRA*. `type` specifies the data type of each component, and `stride` specifies the byte stride from one attribute to the next, allowing vertices and attributes to be packed into a single array or stored in separarate arrays.

+If `pointer` is not NULL, a non-zero named buffer object must be bound to the *GL_ARRAY_BUFFER* target, otherwise an error is generated. `pointer` is treated as a byte offset into the buffer object's data store.
+The buffer object binding (*GL_ARRAY_BUFFER_BINDING*) is saved as generic vertex attribute array state(*GL_VERTEX_ATTRIB_ARRAY_BUFFER_BINDING*) for index `index`.

 ### void glShaderSource(GLuint shader, GLsizei count, const GLchar** string, const GLint* lenght)
 #### Parameters